Spas (soup)

 Spas (Սպաս) is a matzoon-based soup.
 It is a traditional dish in Armenia.
-Besides matzoon, the main ingredient are herbs, and hulled wheat berries (i.e. with husks removed).
+Besides matzoon (a fermented milk product), the main ingredient are herbs, and hulled wheat berries (i.e. with husks removed).

 Flour, and an egg or egg yolk is included, to prevent the matzoon from curdling.
 Herbs, such as coriander, thyme, parsley, and sometimes mint, are added as well.
 Butter and regular onions, or fried onions are also often added to the soup for a richer taste.
 It can also be served with meatballs.
+Sometimes a green leaf vegetable such as spinach is added.